Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine

-In engineering, the effective energy from non-equilibrium to equilibrium is referred to as exergy.\cite{Rant1956ExergieEN,ROSEN20013} The non--equilibrium thermodynamic potentials we have introduced can be regarded as a generalization of it.
-The present theory provides a methodology to systematically evaluate and improve it, which should be useful from the perspective of Sustainable Development Goal (SDGs).
+In engineering, the effective energy from non-equilibrium to equilibrium is referred to as exergy.\cite{Rant1956Exergie} The non-equilibrium thermodynamic potentials introduced can be regarded as a generalization of this concept.
+This theory provides a methodology to systematically evaluate and improve it, which should be useful from the perspective of Sustainable Development Goals (SDGs).